 Year Started At POGO: 2011

-Mia Steinle investigates government oversight of nuclear weapons, nuclear energy, and the oil and gas industries.
-In her contributions to POGO’s reports, letters, and blog posts, she has tackled issues such as safety rollbacks at weapons labs, cost overruns at nuclear construction sites, and congressional funding battles.
+Mia Steinle investigates government oversight of the oil, gas, and mining industries.
+She is also the civil society coordinator for the U.S. Extractive Industries Transparency Initiative (EITI), where she works with civil society, industry, and government to establish greater revenue transparency and accountability in the extractive sector.
+Mia previously contributed to POGO's investigations of U.S. defense spending.
+Her reports and blog posts on the state of the nuclear weapons complex highlighted issues such as safety rollbacks, cost overruns, and congressional funding battles.
 Before joining POGO, Mia was a researcher at the Investigative Reporting Workshop, where she contributed to several major investigations of the telecommunications industry.
 She holds a B.A. in Journalism from American University.
 Her work has appeared in Huffington Post, Columbia Journalism Review, POLITICO, and other media outlets.

 Contributed to POGO's report, Energy Department Plans to Waste Billions of Dollars on Unneeded Los Alamos Lab Facility, which was part of a campaign that ultimately halted construction of a mismanaged nuclear weapons facility.

 Contributed to POGO's report, Spending Even Less, Spending Even Smarter, which identified nearly $700 billion in potential taxpayer savings.

 The Department of Energy's proposal to transport plutonium bomb cores from New Mexico to California is unnecessarily dangerous and potentially unlawful.
 Forty-six groups, including the Project On Government Oversight, believe safer alternatives exist and must be examined.